 Estimated number of adolescents living with HIV: UNAIDS 2016 estimates, based on 2016 Spectrum modelling, June 2016.

-Adolescents living with HIV as a % of the total HIV population: UNICEF analysis of UNAIDS 2016 estimates, based on 2016 Spectrum modelling, June 2016.
+Adolescents living with HIV as a % of the total HIV population: UNICEF analysis of UNAIDS 2016 estimates, based

-Number of new HIV infections among adolescents (aged 15-19): UNAIDS 2016 estimates, based on 2016 Spectrum modelling, June 2016.
+Number of new HIV infections among adolescents (aged

+15-19): UNAIDS 2016 estimates, based on 2016 Spectrum modelling, June 2016.

-Number of AIDS deaths among adolescents (aged 10-19): UNAIDS 2016 estimates, based on 2016 Spectrum modelling, June 2016
+Number of AIDS deaths among adolescents (aged 10-19): UNAIDS 2016 estimates, based on 2016 Spectrum modelling, June 2016.

-- Data not available. - a/ Sub-Saharan Africa consists of Eastern and Southern Africa, West and Central Africa, the Sudan and Djibouti.
+Data not available.

+a/ Sub-Saharan Africa consists of Eastern and Southern Africa,

+West and Central Africa, the Sudan and Djibouti.

+Current Spectrum modelling software used by UNAIDS assumes younger adolescents (aged 10-14) who are living with HIV have been infected through mother-to-child transmission.
+No other transmission routes are included in the model for this age group and, therefore, there are no new infections in this age group.
 Due to the cession in July 2011 of the Republic of South Sudan by the Republic of the Sudan, and its subsequent admission to the United Nations on 14 July 2011, disaggregated data for the Sudan and South Sudan as separate States are not yet available for all indicators.
 In these cases, aggregated data are presented for the Sudan pre-cession.

 Some estimates do not add up to the totals because of rounding.
-Low- and middle-income countries are classified as such by the
+Low- and middle-income countries are classified as such by the World Bank.